-With so many ND filters out there, knowing which filters to buy isn’t easy.
-Here we explain the differences between each ND filter on the market, as well as the photography situations they’re best for.
+With so many different types of ND filters out there, knowing which filters to buy isn’t easy.
+In this buying guide, we explain the differences between each ND filter on the market, as well as the photography situations they’re best for.

 Words and Photography by Urth HQ